 If you check the box to enable APMP BM mode this will enable the combo-box for APMP Device # and text boxes for the destination IP address and MAC address (defaults to broadcast address).
 The Device # determines the APMP UDP port numbers to use.
 If you have only one ENET device that will be in APMP mode use Device 1.
 If you will have multiple ENET devices in APMP mode they each need a unique Device Number - the AltaView software allows up to four APMP devices.
 When you use the APMP Control Panel to connect to an APMP device you will need to specify the APMP Device Number.
 Note that there are settings for 1553 Channel 1, 1553 Channel 2, and A429 Bank 1.
-An ENET-1553 will only have 1553 Channel 1, an ENET-1553 can have 1553 Channel 1 and 1553 Channel 2, an ENET-A429 and ENET-A429P will only have A429 Bank 1.
+An ENET-1553 will only have 1553 Channel 1, an ENET2-1553 can have 1553 Channel 1 and 1553 Channel 2, an ENET-A429 and ENET-A429P will only have A429 Bank 1.
 An ENET-MA4 and ENETX-MA4 can have 1553 Channel 1, 1553 Channel 2, and A429 Bank 1.

-Clicking OK will program the device with the selected settings and will close the ENET Global Device.
+Clicking OK (Ctrl-K is a short cut) will program the device with the selected settings and will close the ENET Global Device.
 Cycle power for the changes to take effect.
-The device can be reopened with the new IP address, etc.
+The device can be reopened with the new IP address, etc. The Cancel button (<Esc Key> is a short cut>) will close the dialog without make any changes to the device's ENET Configuration.